mmzvia/nestjs-websocket-api/README.md

 Build a basic real-time messenger API with the ability to communicate in separate chat rooms.

-## Main Scenarios

-**New User**

-1. Register
-2. Login
-3. Create a chat
-4. Fetch all users
-5. Add selected users to the chat

-**Join & Message**

-1. Fetch available chats
-2. Connect to specified chats
-3. Start messaging

-**Chat Management**

-1. View users in a chat
-2. Remove specific users from the chat

-**Leave Chat**

-1. Fetch available chats
-2. Leave specified chats

 ## Roadmap

 | Task                                                                   | Status |